jvprosser/cluster-setup/validate-and-install-cluster.md

  - [ ] Also checked Enable Kafka Monitoring (Note: Requires Kafka-1.3.0 parcel or higher)
  - [ ] get hardware specs and fill out the Yarn Tuning guide.
  - [ ] modify memory overcommit validation threshold if needed
+ - [ ] ZooKeeper dataDir and dataLogDir need to be on their own dedicated disks (each)
+ - [ ] Check YARN's logging directories.
+There should be one for every disk used for HDFS storage
+ - [ ] Check that Impala has  scratch directories configured, otherwise all spills go to /tmp.
+This is bad for performance, and risks filling up /tmp quickly.
+ - [ ] Check that yarn log aggregation is enabled.

 ##    Benchmark/Smoketest